-17. Management of the economic and monetary union calls / for an institutional framework which will allow policy to be decided and executed at the Community level in those economic areas that are of direct concern to all member countries.
-The institutional framework should guarantee an efficient economic management, properly embedded in the democratic process.
+17. Management of the economic and monetary union therefore calls for an institutional framework which will allow policy to be decided and executed at the Community level in those economic areas that are of direct relevance for the functioning of the union.
+The institutional framework should guarantee efficient economic management, properly embedded in the democratic process.
 The creation of a monetary union necessitates the setting-up of a new monetary institution, placed in the constellation of Community institutions (European Council, Council of Ministers, European Parliament, Commission and Court of Justice).
-The implementation of economic union does not require the creation of a new institution, but in order to formulate and implement common policies in non-monetary fields and to co-ordinate policies under the competence of national authorities, it requires a revision and, possibly, some restructuring of existing Community institutions.
+The establishment of economic union does not require the creation of a new institution, but the formulation and implementation of common policies in non-monetary fields and the co-ordination of policies under the competence of national authorities, require a revision and, possibly, some restructuring of existing Community institutions.

-18. The need for a new monetary institution arises because one monetary policy cannot be decided and implemented independently by different central banks and because decisions over day-to-day operations of monetary policy must be centralised in order to be able to respond quickly to changing market conditions.
-For these reasons the Community's domestic and international monetary policy must be organised in a European system of central banks (ESCB).
-The system could consist of a central institution, with its own balance sheet, and national central banks.
-At the final stage the ESCB - acting through its Council - would be responsible for the formulation of the thrust of monetary policy and the management of the Community's exchange rate vis-à-vis third currencies.
-The day-to-day operations conducted at the Community level, possibly involving changes in interest rates and the use of other policy instruments, would be carried out under the responsibility of the Board of the central institution, supported by its own staff.
-The national central banks would be entrusted with the implementation of the policies at the regional level in accordance with guidelines established by the Council.
+18. The need for a new monetary institution arises because a single monetary policy cannot be decided and implemented independently by different central banks and because decisions concerning day-to-day monetary policy operations must be centralised if they are to respond quickly to changing market conditions.
+For these reasons the Community's domestic and international monetary policy must be organised in a European System of Central Banks (ESCB).
+The System could consist of a central institution, with its own balance sheet, and national central banks.
+At the final stage the ESCB - acting through its Council - would be responsible for formulating the thrust of monetary policy and managing the Community's operations provi exchange rate vis-à-vis third currencies.
+The day-to-day conducted at the Community level, possibly involving changes in interest rates and the use of other policy instruments, would be carried out under the responsibility of the Board of the central institution, supported by its own staff.
+The national central banks would be entrusted with the the the formula + churche formation of portion is many portion is but execute think unhal implementation of policies at the regional level in accordance with guidelines established by the Council.